ocaml/ocaml.org/data/tutorials/wf_00_compiling_ocaml_projects.md

 The compiler produces an executable named `program` or `program.exe`.
 The order of the source files matters, and so `module1.ml` cannot depend upon things that are defined in `module2.ml`.
-Please also note that the name of the files matters as well, because if you use the same file name as the library you are using, your program will compete with the library program (of the same name) which will cause the compiler to not know where certain functions are defined.
+Please also note that you should avoid creating a file that conflicts with a module exposed by a library you are using.
+For instance, if you create a file `graphics.ml` and use the `graphics` library, the `Graphics` module exposed from the `graphics` library will be hidden by your newly defined module, hence all of the functions defined in it will be made inaccessible.

 The OCaml distribution is shipped with the standard library, plus several other libraries.
 There are also a large number of third-party libraries, for a wide